russellave/SignLanguage2Text/Flask_React/README.md

-# Instructions from original backend git repo (where some of the stuff above comes from, in more detail):
+# Instructions from original backend git repo (where some of the stuff above comes from):
+[Here](https://github.com/theAIGuysCode/Object-Detection-API) is the original backend repo that I added to a little bit.
-# Yolov3 Object Detection with Flask and Tensorflow 2.0 (APIs and Detections)
+## Yolov3 Object Detection with Flask and Tensorflow 2.0 (APIs and Detections)
 Yolov3 is an algorithm that uses deep convolutional neural networks to perform object detection.
 This repository implements Yolov3 using TensorFlow 2.0 and creates two easy-to-use APIs that you can integrate into web or mobile applications. <br>

 ![example](https://github.com/theAIGuysCode/Object-Detection-API/blob/master/detections/detection.jpg)